 With the use of CEA technology, you can grow crops that are out of season or grow best in a different climate.
 This allows you to fill holes in market demand that traditional field farms have trouble filling.

-Because box container gardens use highly controlled, indoor systems, there’s a lower risk of pest infestations and no chance of weeds.
+Because these gardens use highly controlled, indoor systems, there’s a lower risk of pest infestations and no chance of weeds.